-Reform Direction Actions Sector(s) Timing Reform Direction A - Sup port students, student learning and achievement Deliver the review of the K challenges and opportunit -12 curriculum to ensure the school education system is preparing students for the es for the future.
-All sectors End of 2019 Implement the refreshed c streamlined curriculum, inc urriculum post 2019 review, ensuring teachers are supported to implement a cluding timely and formative assessments.
-All sectors From 2020 Embed evidence-based pra implementing the Literacy All sectors End 2020 (LNAP), Ongoing Meet the needs of students students, students with low evidence-based pedagogy, All sectors Ongoing Reform Direction B - Sup port teaching, school leadership and school improvement Strengthen the mandatory Literacy/Numeracy, Stude content requirements of ITE courses in identified areas of STEM, nts with Special Needs and Classroom Management.
+Reform Direction Actions Sector(s) Timing Reform Direction A - Support students, student learning and achievement Deliver the review of the K challenges and opportunit All sectors End of 2019 Implement the refreshed c streamlined curriculum, in All sectors From 2020 Embed evidence-based pro- implementing the Literacy All sectors End 2020 (LNAP), Ongoing Meet the needs of student students, students with low based pedagogy, quality to All sectors Ongoing Reform Direction B - Sup port teaching, school leadership and school improvement · Strengthen the mandatory content requirements of ITE courses in identified areas of STEM, Literacy/Numeracy, Students with Special Needs and Classroom Management.
 All sectors Ongoing Identify and support cohorts of high quality teachers across sectors for certification at Highly Accomplished and Lead Teacher level.
-2019 Raise the bar for entry as a teacher in government schools through strengthened employment mechanisms.
-Government 2019 Improve the quality and rel evance of professional learning, focused on improving student learning outcomes.
-Government 2019
+2019 Raise the bar for entry as a Government 2019 Improve the quality and relevance of professional learning, focused on improving student learning outcomes.
+2019